tigase/tigase-server-documentation/docs/Administration_Guide.rst

    }

-in which we define bean with name `pubsub` and set it's class inside `()` block to `tigase.pubsub.PubSubComponent`.
+in which we define bean with name `pubsub` and set it's class inside ``()`` block to ``tigase.pubsub.PubSubComponent``.
-We also use block between `{}` chars to define properties which are related to bean.
+We also use block between ``{}`` chars to define properties which are related to bean.
 Which means this properties will be passed only to this instance of Tigase PubSub Component, same as it was before where we needed to add prefix.
-Entries after `\#` are comments, to pass `#` you need to wrap whole part containing it in `''`, ie. `'test#242'`
+Entries after ``\#`` are comments, to pass ``#`` you need to wrap whole part containing it in ``''``, ie. ``'test#242'``

-WARNING: If a string value assigned to a property contains any char from a following list `=:,[]#+-*/` it needs to be wrapped in a `''`.
+WARNING: If a string value assigned to a property contains any char from a following list ``=:,[]#+-*/`` it needs to be wrapped in a ``''``.

 Why DSL?
 ~~~~~~~~

 DSL configuration format provides a number of advantages over the old system of configuration.
-.
 All configurations for components are related in a single block, so they are not spread out over several different lines.
-.
 No need for long property names, no longer have to invoke a long string of settings for multiple values.
-.
 Support is provided for environment variables.
-.
 No longer need to escape certain characters, making settings far more readable at a glance.
-.
-Values may be set using basic calculations, such as `100 * 200 * 2` rather than `40000`.
+Values may be set using basic calculations, such as ``100 * 200 * 2`` rather than ``40000``.
-.
 Parameter type values are no longer necessary, no more [i], [S], [B] etc..
-.
 Comma separated values can now be simplified lists with separate entries being able to be in multiple lines.

 Although the format may seem more complex, looking like a section of java code, the formatting is consistent and can be far more readable.
 After some experience with DSL format, you'll find it's far more intuitive and user friendly than it may appear.
 Of course if there's any real confusion, Tigase can automatically convert old style properties files to the DSL format using the following command:
-[source,bash]

 .. code-block:: bash